XJi/easy-hiring/easyHiring/README.md

-To run this app with Expo mobile application: npm start To run this on Android Emulator: npm run android (@ Mac OS terminal, type: android to open AndroidSDK window and check required packages for enabling Emulator)
+To run this app with Expo mobile application: npm start.

+To run this on Android Emulator: npm run android (@ Mac OS terminal, type: android to open AndroidSDK window and check required packages for enabling Emulator).

 Should be able to run on iOS as well.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).